 4. Regularly clean and maintain: Keep your concrete surface clean on a regular basis to prevent the buildup of oil and grease.
 Sweep or scrub the area to remove any dirt, debris, or oil residue.
 Using a mild detergent or degreaser can help break down oil deposits and keep the concrete looking its best.

-See also How to quickly cook corned beef
+See also How long to cook frozen bagel bites in air fryer

 5. Avoid using harsh chemicals: When cleaning your concrete surface, avoid using harsh chemicals that can damage or stain the concrete.
 Opt for environmentally-friendly cleaning solutions or consult a professional for advice on safe and effective cleaning products.